 ("Deal Change").
 GECC did not require a subordination agreement.

-60. GECC did not document the Deal Change by an amendment to the credit agreement, a.
-The May 3, 2000 Verification Form

-(upon information and belief) in violation of applicable industry standards and its Internal Policies.
+59. GECC did not document the Deal Change by an amendment to the credit agreement, (upon information and belief) in violation of applicable industry standards and its Internal Policies.

 5. GECC Discovers the Conspiracy